khangsheng1/Sheng-Khang-MT-Data-Analytics-Portfolio/POC/NOVA_Glucometer_Error_Study/ReadMe.md

 ## Overview

-The dashboard uses a compact star-style model with a Date table, an event table for flagged tests, and a small reference table for monthly test counts.
+The dashboard uses an event table for flagged tests and a small reference table for monthly test counts.
 This lets you compute both absolute counts and error rates per month, location, device, and operator.

 ---